Eleanor of Austria

-Eleanor of Austria (15 November 1498 – 25 February 1558), also called Eleanor of Castile, was born an Archduchess of Austria and Infanta of Castile from the House of Habsburg, and subsequently became Queen consort of Portugal (1518–1521) and of France (1530–1547).
-She also held the Duchy of Touraine (1547–1558) in dower.
-She is called "Leonor" in Spanish and Portuguese and "Eléonore" or "Aliénor" in French.
+Eleanor of Austria (15 November 1498 – 25 February 1558), also called Eleanor of Castile, was Queen of Portugal from 1518 to 1521 as the wife of King Manuel I and Queen of France from 1530 to 1547 as the wife of King Francis I. She also held the Duchy of Touraine (1547–1558) in dower.
+She is called "Leonor" in Spanish and Portuguese and "Éléonore" or "Aliénor" in French.
+She was the eldest child of Duke Philip of Burgundy and Queen Joanna of Castile, and the elder sister of Holy Roman Emperor Charles V, and her life was dominated by her role in the international dynastic politics of the period.

 Life

-Eleanor was born in 1498 at Leuven, the eldest child of Philip the Handsome and Joanna of Castile, who would later become co-sovereigns of Castile.
-Her father was also the son of the reigning Holy Roman Emperor Maximilian I and his deceased consort Mary of Burgundy, while her mother was the daughter of the Catholic monarchs; namely Ferdinand of Aragon and Isabella of Castile.
-Her siblings were Holy Roman Emperor Charles V, Holy Roman Emperor Ferdinand I, Queen Isabella of Denmark, Queen Mary of Hungary, and Queen Catherine of Portugal.
+Eleanor was born in 1498 at Leuven, the eldest child of Philip of Austria and Joanna of Castile, later king and queen of Castile.
+Her father was the son of Holy Roman Emperor Maximilian I and Duchess Mary of Burgundy, while her mother was the daughter of King Ferdinand II of Aragon and Queen Isabella I of Castile.
+Her siblings were Holy Roman Emperors Charles V and Ferdinand I and Queens Isabella of Denmark, Mary of Hungary, and Catherine of Portugal.
 She was named after her paternal great-grandmother, Eleanor of Portugal, Holy Roman Empress.
-After the death of her father in September 1506 Eleanor was educated at her aunt's court in Mechelen.
+After the death of her father in September 1506 Eleanor was educated at the court of her aunt Margaret of Austria in Mechelen (in modern Belgium).

-When she was a child, Eleanor's relatives tried to marry her to the future King of England, Henry VIII, to whom she was betrothed.
-However, when Henry's father died and he became King, Henry decided to marry Eleanor's aunt, Catherine of Aragon, who was the widow of King Henry's older brother, Arthur, Prince of Wales.
-Her relatives also tried to marry her to the French kings Louis XII or Francis I, or to the Polish King Sigismund I, but nothing came of these plans.
+When she was a child, Eleanor's relatives tried to marry her to the future Henry VIII of England, who was seven years her senior.
+However, when his father died and he became king, Henry decided to marry Eleanor's aunt Catherine of Aragon, who was the widow of Henry's older brother, Arthur, Prince of Wales.
+Her relatives also tried to marry her to the French kings Louis XII or Francis I or to Sigismund I of Poland but nothing came of these plans.
 Eleanor was also proposed as a marriage candidate for Antoine, Duke of Lorraine, in 1510.

 In 1517 Eleanor may have had a love affair with Frederick II, Elector Palatine.
-Her brother King Charles, who had succeeded their elderly grandfather King Ferdinand as King of Spain the year before, once discovered her reading a love letter from Frederick.
-Charles forced Eleanor and Frederick to swear in front of an attorney that they were not secretly married, after which he expelled Frederick from court.
+Her brother Charles, who had succeeded their grandfather Ferdinand II as King of Aragon the year before, once discovered her reading a love letter from Frederick.
+Charles forced Eleanor and Frederick to swear in front of a lawyer that they were not secretly married, after which he expelled Frederick from court.
 She followed her brother to Spain in 1517.